brookton/indoor-plant-friend-finder/README.md

 ## Installation
   1. Fork / Clone repository
-  2. cd into folder using cli
+  2. `cd` into folder using cli
   3. `bundle install` required gems
-  4. setup database with `rake db:migrate`
+  4. Setup database with `rake db:migrate`
   5. *seed* your database with existing datapoints using `rake db:seed`
   6. Run the cli!
 Explore new plants using `rake run`

 ## Usage
-  * this software falls under MIT License
+  * This software falls under MIT License
   * Copyright (c) 2019, * Jesse Pope, Joseph Reilly, David Brookton
-  * Authors.md for contact / Git
+  * Authors.md for our contacts / Git
-A CLI application with database storage (SQLite3) to help a user find a plant that matches their personality.
+  * Made with love at [Flatiron School](https://flatironschool.com) A CLI application with database storage (SQLite3) to help a user find a plant that matches their personality.
 Also features a plant name generator.